WELCOME TO

 From the

-first bloom onward we have enjoyed the dominant open green throat, which
+first bloom onward we have enjoyed the dominant

-shows all the more expressively in that it is an early season bloomer when
+open green throat, which shows all the more expressively in that it is an

-bloom is still sparce in the growing rows.
+early season bloomer when bloom is still sparce in the growing rows.
 Nicely ruffled petals flare open and

 recurve; sepals turn back, usually with a twise.
 The flower form itself accentuates

-the already strong green centers
+the already strong green centers Early blooms usually evidence

-Early blooms usually evidence a sculpted form, as the picture here
+a sculpted form, as the picture here shows.

 Clean,